 Side dishes might include rustic portions of potatoes and carrots, along with savory salads served with period herbs.
 Wash it all down with ale, beer,

-wine, cider or a hearty jug of mead.
+wine, cider or a hearty jug of medieval mead.

 Renaissance & medieval wedding decorations